mattyoung101/slingshot/README.md

 **Running**

-Currently I have only tested Slingshot in Neovim.
+Currently, I have only tested Slingshot in Neovim.

 When Slingshot is a more capable LSP, it will (hopefully) be available in upstream LSP projects like [mason.nvim](https://github.com/williamboman/mason.nvim) and [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).